Skip to main content

 Assistant Professor of Infectious Diseases

-Dr. Nongnooch Poowanawittayakom, M.D., M.P.H., is an assistant professor and attending physician in the infectious diseases division at SLU.
+Nongnooch Poowanawittayakom, M.D., M.P.H., is an assistant professor and attending physician in the infectious diseases division at SLU.
 She chairs the infection control committee and provides transplant and general infectious disease inpatient and outpatient consultations.
-Her infectious disease fellowship and public health training (including a global health certificate) were at the University of Massachusetts Chan Medical School, and she attended the Mahidol University Medical School in Bangkok, Thailand.
+Her infectious disease fellowship and public health training (including a global health certificate) were at the University of Massachusetts Chan Medical School, and she attended the Mahidol University Medical School in Bangkok.
 Her clinical interests include managing hepatitis C, HIV, fungal infections in immunocompromised hosts and bone and joint infections.